d4n3sh/thedaneshproject/content/posts/2020-11-10-installing-kind-on-ubuntu-20-10.md

 ---
 KIND == Kubernetes in Docker

-I will install the KIND binary into my ~/bin/ directory since that&#8217;s where I keep all my binaries.
+I will install the KIND binary into my ~/bin/ directory since that's where I keep all my binaries.

 <pre class="wp-block-code"><code>>_ cd ~/.bin